ShuryginaA/SuperClientDesktop/README.md

 # SuperClientDesktop
-Desktop client which send requests to the server and display the data.
+Desktop client which sends requests to the server and display the data.
 ## Technical requirements
 * Java 8+
 ## Application launch